 While every employee’s situation differs, their most common expenses eligible for deduction include:

 - Accounting and legal fees

 - Training costs

-There are three key forms that must be completed and filed by the employee and employer to claim a deduction for job-related expenses.
+Employees and employers must complete three key forms to claim a deduction for job-related expenses.
+These include:

 - Form T2200, Declaration of Conditions of Employment